-2019 integrated weight:
+2022 integrated weight:

-The 2019 integrated weight includes the nine state level margins and allows up to eight additional margins to take advantage of additional adjustments to sub-state populations within the raking.
+The 2022 integrated weight includes the nine state level margins and allows up to eight additional margins to take advantage of additional adjustments to sub-state populations within the raking.
 There are four additional margins if a county has at least 500 interviews available.
 There are also four additional margins for REGION, if multiple regions have been defined for a state and each region has at least 500 interviews.

-Order of margins:
+Order of Margins:

 Ideally, convergence would be obtained quickly and all margins would achieve agreement with specified population control totals.
 In practice, however, given the complexity of this weighting system, this may not be feasible for all 16 margins.
-Thus, certain margins should match population control totals exactly (e.g., agegender and agerace/ethnicity), and in the few difficult cases where the raking algorithm has not completely converged or has reached the point of diminishing returns, the algorithm may stop without matching a few of the margins exactly.
+Thus, certain margins should match population control totals exactly (e.g., agesex and agerace/ethnicity), and in the few difficult cases where the raking algorithm has not completely converged or has reached the point of diminishing returns, the algorithm may stop without matching a few of the margins exactly.
 The last margin will achieve exact agreement with the population control totals.
 Margins close to the last margin will almost always be very close to the population control totals.

-For the 2019 integrated weight, the key state-level margin, age by gender, is last and other key state-level margins are included close to the last margin.
+For the 2022 integrated weight the key state-level margin: age by sex is last and other key state-level margins are included close to the last margin.
 The order is shown below.

-FIRST MARGIN: sixteenth margin (county by sex)

-Fifteenth margin (county by agecat7)

-Fourteenth margin (county by race6cat)

-Thirteenth margin (county, no collapsing)

-Twelfth margin (region by race6cat)

-Eleventh margin (region by sex)

-Tenth margin (region by agecat7)

-Ninth margin (region, no collapsing)

-Eighth margin (telephone service)

-Seventh margin (age3 by race6cat)

-Sixth margin (sex by race6cat)

-Fifth margin (own/rent)

-Fourth margin (marital, no collapsing)

-Third margin (education, no collapsing)

-Second margin (race6cat)

-LAST MARGIN: first margin (sex by agecat7, no collapsing)
+FIRST MARGIN: sixteenth margin (county by sex) fifteenth_margin (county by agecat7) fourteenth margin (county by race6cat) thirteenth margin (county, no collapsing) twelfth_margin (region by race6cat) eleventh margin (region by sex) tenth_margin (region by agecat7) ninth_margin (region, no collapsing) eighth margin (telephone service) seventh_margin (age3 by race6cat) sixth_margin (sex by race6cat) fifth margin (own/rent) fourth_margin (marital, no collapsing) third_margin (educag, no collapsing) second_margin (race6cat) LAST MARGIN: first_margin (sex by agecat7, no collapsing)